 Dressing for a wedding doesn’t have to be painful.
 It often is, but doesn’t have to be.
 Dress code confusion is a key culprit and footwear should take some of the blame.
 That begs the question; can you wear loafers to a wedding?

-Loafers can be worn to both casual and formal weddings when paired with an appropriate outfit.
-Certain types, colors, and styles of loafers are more formal than others and this needs to be factored into the decision.
-Some can be worn with suits, while others can’t.
+Loafers can be worn to smart-casual weddings and even some formal ones when paired with an appropriate outfit.
+Certain types, colors, and styles of loafers are dressier than others and this needs to be factored into the decision.
 Ultimately, black-tie is the only wedding dress code where you should really avoid loafers if possible.

 That’s the gist.
 But as you’d expect, there’s more to it.

 Underdressing is the main risk.
 While loafers are technically dress shoes, they’re on the most casual end of the “dress shoe spectrum”.